marsebalv/website/content/authors/admin/_index.md

 #  url: www.cima.fcen.uba.ar

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include climate variability and forecast in subseasonal time scales
+#bio: My interests include data analysis and climate variability

 # Interests to show in About widget
 interests:
 - Data analysis
+- Climate variability
 - Visualization
-- Climate variability

 # Education to show in About widget
 education: